-7000 Languages is a nonprofit that connects Indigenous communities with free language-learning software.
+7000 Languages is a nonprofit that creates free language-learning software for communities worldwide.

 Don't know what an endangered language is?
 Click here to learn more.

 - You don’t need to be a certified teacher.

 - You do need to share any resources you create on 7000.org and other sites.

 - You can’t teach a major language, like Spanish or French.